Shopify/javascript/react/README.md

 - [4.3](#4.3) <a name="4.3"></a> Prefer React’s stateless components for components that do not have any state or lifecycle hooks.

   > **Note:** as of this writing, stateless components do not play nicely with React’s testing utilities.
-Until this is resolved, continue to extend `React.Component` for new components.
+Until this is resolved, continue to extend `Component` for new components.

   > Why?
 Such components are very easy to represent as pure functions, and doing so encourages more stateless components, which decreases application complexity.